Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Residual Mechanisms and Property-Specific Effects

 To complete the property-specific analysis, we evaluated sycophancy resistance across six models and four configurations using 500 items from the Anthropic model-written evaluations dataset~\cite{perez2023discovering} ($N = 12{,}000$ observations; $N = 2{,}000$ per model).

-\paragraph{Baseline sycophancy rates.} Under direct API access, models resist sycophantic pressure only 29.2\% of the time (Table~\ref{tab:sycophancy-rates}), giving sycophancy by far the lowest baseline safe rate of any property in our evaluation, substantially below bias resistance (BBQ direct: 86.5\%), over-refusal calibration (XSTest direct: 71.0\%), and truthfulness (TruthfulQA direct: 79.2\%).
-Opus~4.6 shows the highest baseline resistance (49.0\%), followed by GPT-5.2 (42.6\%), while Gemini~3~Pro is the most sycophantic (6.0\% non-sycophantic under direct).
+\paragraph{Baseline sycophancy rates.} Under direct API access, models resist sycophantic pressure only 29.2\% of the time (Table~\ref{tab:sycophancy-rates}; 31.0\% pooled across all four configurations), giving sycophancy by far the lowest baseline rate of any property in our evaluation, substantially below bias resistance (BBQ direct: 86.5\%), over-refusal calibration (XSTest direct: 71.0\%), and truthfulness (TruthfulQA direct: 79.2\%).
+Opus~4.6 holds the highest baseline resistance (49.0\%), followed by GPT-5.2 (42.6\%); Gemini~3~Pro is the most sycophantic (6.0\% non-sycophantic under direct).
 The 43.0~pp model spread on this single benchmark (vs.\ $<$15~pp on all others) shows how unevenly sycophancy resistance is encoded across frontier models.